alexcpn/alexcpn.github.io/html/other/k8sbackup-velero-restic.md

 statefulset.apps/csi-snapshotter created
 ```

-If you want to use CSI Snapshotting feature, you need to install the VolumeSnapShotClass and VolumeSnapshot also
+If you want to use CSI Snapshotting feature, you need to install the VolumeSnapShotClass and VolumeSnapshot also (from Rook)

 ```
 kubectl apply -f https://raw.githubusercontent.com/rook/rook/master/cluster/examples/kubernetes/ceph/csi/rbd/snapshotclass.yaml